-STATEMENT OF THE ISSUE
+STATEMENT OF THE ISSUES

 Under Section 340B of the Public Health Service Act, as amended by the Affordable Care Act, drug manufacturers that participate in Medicaid and Medicare Part B shall "offer each covered entity covered outpatient drugs for purchase at or below the applicable ceiling price."
 42 U.S.C. § 256b(a)(1).
+The questions presented are:

-The question presented is whether the statute allows drug manufacturers to refuse to offer this discounted price if a covered entity uses one or more contract pharmacies to dispense the drugs that the covered entity purchases.
+- 1. Whether the district court correctly held that the statute does not allow drug manufacturers to refuse to offer this price discount to a covered entity that uses one or more contract pharmacies to dispense the drugs that the covered entity purchases. - 2.
+Whether the district court erred in vacating and remanding HHS's enforcement letter as arbitrary and capricious.